DanUshindi/portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Portfolio

-> Description the project.
+>The project is to built our portfolio because each Web Designer must have his portfolio.To describe what he did as project and who to contact him.

 ## Built With

-- Major languages
+- Html
-- Frameworks
+- css
-- Technologies used
+- js

 ## Live Demo (if available)